-There are four ways of calculating the single point used to represent feature arithmetic extreme point, difference weighting, and absolute weighting.
-Generally, difference weighting (position\threshold='weighted\diff') absolute weighting (position\threshold='weighted\abs') is suggested for most atmospheric applications.
+There are four ways of calculating the single point used to represent feature center: arithmetic center, extreme point, difference weighting, and absolute weighting.
+Generally, difference weighting (position\threshold='weighted\diff') absolute weighting or (position\threshold='weighted\abs') is suggested for most atmospheric applications.
 An example of these four methods is shown below, and can be further explored in the example notebook: Different threshold\position options.